 Direct Mail Cuts Through the Clutter

-Unlike digital channels, direct mail marketing is tangible.
-It demands attention.
-Whether it’s a postcard, a catalogue, a dimensional package, or a handwritten letter, it creates a physical moment between brand and consumer that simply can’t be replicated online.
+Unlike digital channels, direct mail is tangible.
+A postcard, catalogue, dimensional package, or handwritten letter creates a physical moment between brand and consumer.
+An experience that digital cannot replicate.

 Direct Mail Gets Noticed

-According to the Data & Marketing Association (DMA), direct mail boasts an open rate of up to 90%—significantly higher than the best-performing email campaigns.
-That’s because people are naturally curious about what’s arrived in their mailbox, and a well-designed piece of mail has the potential to pique interest instantly.
+According to the Data & Marketing Association (DMA), direct mail can achieve open rates up to 90%, significantly higher than even the best email campaigns.
+People are naturally curious about physical mail, and a well-designed piece can capture attention instantly.

-One of the biggest advantages of direct mail is its longevity.
-While an email may get deleted within seconds (or not opened at all), a physical mailer can stick around.
-A Royal Mail study found that direct mail stays in the home for an average of 17 days, giving the message repeated exposure.
-Compare that to the fleeting lifespan of a Facebook ad or email.
+One of direct mail’s biggest advantages is its shelf life.
+While emails may be deleted within seconds or never opened at all, a physical mailer can linger.
+A Royal Mail study found that direct mail stays in homes for an average of 17 days, providing repeated exposure.

-This persistence increases the likelihood of engagement, recall, and conversion.
-People may pin a postcard to the fridge, leave a brochure on the coffee table, or revisit a letter several times before acting.
+This extended lifespan increases engagement, recall, and conversions.
+People may pin a postcard to the fridge, leave a brochure on the coffee table, or revisit a letter multiple times before taking action.

 1. Google